-The search for a mechanical substitute for traditional mule started in the late 1980s.
-Over time, various micro-tractors have been designed and tested (Magagnotti et al. 2012) but none has ever obtained commercial success.
-Eventually, pack-mules have been replaced with the so-called pack-tractor, i.e. a farm tractor equipped with front and rear bins capable of containing ca. 3 tonnes

-(t) of one-meter logs (Piegai and Quilghini 1993).
-Small payload size prevents efficient use on distances longer than a few hundred meters, while the limited mobility of an encumbered farm tractor limits its use to relatively easy terrain, or areas with a good network of skid trails.
-On suitable terrain, productivity is higher than reported for mule teams, varying from 2 to 4 m SMH-1 with a crew of two.
+The search for a mechanical substitute for the traditional mule started in the late 1980s.
+Over time, various micro-tractors have been designed and tested (Magagnotti et al. 2012), but none have ever obtained commercial success.
+Eventually, pack-mules have been replaced by the so-called pack-tractor, i.e. a farm tractor equipped with front and rear bins capable of containing ca. 3 tonnes (t) of one-meter logs (Piegai and Quilghini 1993).
+Small payload size prevents efficient use of these vehicles on distances further than a few hundred meters, while the limited mobility of an encumbered farm tractor limits its use to relatively easy terrain, or areas with a good network of skid trails.
+On suitable terrain, productivity is higher than reported for mule teams, varying from 2 to 4 m SMH-1 with a crew of two (Spinelli et al. 2016a).